-Students at Year 10 will sit examinations in all subject areas.
-The conditions of examinations in will be inline with the Mooroolbark College Examination Policy and Assessment and Reporting Guideline.
+Students at Year 10 will sit semester examinations in most subject areas.
+The conditions of examinations in will be in line with the Mooroolbark College Examination Policy and Assessment and Reporting Guideline.
+Year 10 students will complete exams at the conclusion of Semester 1 and Semester 2 studies.
+The academic calendar outlines the dates for Semester 1 and Semester 2 exams annually.